brunotesser/brunotesser/README.md

 - 👨🏻‍💻 Love programming and animes
 - 🧠 Love learn new languages: Russian, Chinese, Japanese
 - ✈️ Traveling is one of my favorite hobbies
-- 💻 Coursing analysis and systems development
+- 💻 Coursing analysis and systems development and Java Full-Stack at EBAC
-- 📧 Reach me via just.brunot@gmail.com

 <br>